SachinSAgrawal/AR-Stack/README.md

 ![demo](demo.gif)

 ## About
-This app brings the popular game [Stack](https://apps.apple.com/us/app/stack/id1080487957) in the real world with Augmented Reality.
+This app brings the popular game [Stack](https://apps.apple.com/us/app/stack/id1080487957) into the real world with Augmented Reality.
 If you like this app or found it useful, I would appreciate if you starred it or even shared it with your friends.
 I don't expect to work on this too much more, as it was my first venture into AR and I came back to it because I had some free time.

 ## Acknowledgments
 The bulk of this code was written by [Xander Xu](https://github.com/XanderXu/ARStack) in his tutorial.
 Because the Apache-2.0 license was included, I have taken the code and improved upon it.
 The basic functionality and logic is not mine, however, so most of the credit should go to him.
 If you would like to modify this app further, you are more than welcome to, as the same license is included, as long as all the rules regarding copyright, distribution, etc are followed.